hackkosice/new-web/content/_index.md

 {{< section type="banner" config="thank_you_banner" >}}
 ### Make your advent even more exciting than usual! {class="mb-4"}

-From 1st to 24th December, one **interesting problem** will be prepared for you each day **on the website xmas.hackkosice.com** - same principle as an **advent callendar**.
-It´s a THANK YOU for all your support, it means a world for us.
+From 1st to 24th December, one **interesting problem** will be prepared for you each day- same principle as an **advent callendar**.
+The key is not to compete but to have **as much fun as possible**!

-The key is not to compete but to have as much fun as possible!
+Come and join us on the website https://xmas.hackkosice.com/
 {{< /section >}}

 {{< section type="bannerFeature" config="homepage_features" / >}}